Second World War

 "There are some accounts in the diaries where Parsons records troops on exercise being billeted in the village, officers at the Manor.
 I suppose the village also felt twinges of the terror earlier in the war when the Germans came over on bombing raids.
 One night, Squire felt sufficiently worried to come downstairs when he heard the sirens (presumably from Binbrook) go off, heading to the cellar, and stumbled as he got to the bottom of the stairs, breaking the handrail, which entailed Parsons having to spend the next couple of days repairing it."

-A less traumatic crash landing occurred on 8th November 1940 when another 'plane (probably not a Lancaster as it was still on the drawing board) came to rest in Hawerby Field, then know as Mushroom Close.
+A less traumatic crash landing occurred on 8th November 1940 when another 'plane, a 12 Squadron Wellington, came to rest in Hawerby Field, then know as Mushroom Close, on its way back to RAF Binbrook.
 With characteristic economy of expression, the Wright brothers in the Manor noted the event in their diaries thus:

 The next day,

-The aircraft was probably on course for RAF Binbrook, its course being aligned to runway 09/27.
-It apparently remained in the field for some months before being flown off, kept under guard, principally, one suspects, to keep small boys from clambering all over it and making off with souvenirs.
+The aircraft was on course for RAF Binbrook which had become engulfed in thick fog, its course being aligned to runway 09/27.
+Views differ as to whether it was flown off the next day or remained in the field for some months before being flown off, kept under guard, principally, one suspects, to keep small boys from clambering all over it and making off with souvenirs.

-The Lincolnshire Echo published the memories of one Wold Newton inhabitant of the end of the Second World War in Mar 2004.
-The account is attached below, although it certainly contains at least one inaccuracy - all Aubrey Willerton could play was the football, so it was not him playing the accordion with his brother.
-It may have been Parsons Wright, who is known to have played several musical instruments.
+The Lincolnshire Echo published the memories of one Wold Newton inhabitant (it would be good to know who) of the end of the Second World War in Mar 2004.
+The account is attached below.
+It may contain one inaccuracy; there is some scepticism as to whether Aubrey Willerton could play the accordion.
+He was a very fine football player.
+His brother John could play the accordion and his instrument still survives.
+It may have been Parsons Wright, playing with him as he is known to have played several musical instruments.